PhaseGeometry/PhaseGeometry-5D-PhaseFibre/README.md

 language for gravity and electromagnetism within classical physics.

 The series is designed to be readable on its own.
-Knowledge of the Z₂ binary framework or the Manifold/Möbius series is helpful but not required.
+Knowledge of the Z₂ binary framework is helpful but not required.

 ## Programme focus